 Research suggests that articles that feature relevant pictures receive up to 94% more views than articles that are made up of pure text.
 So it’s pretty surprising that so much content is still posted without relevant visual aids, especially considering that just over 65% of us are visual learners.
-Ensuring that your content is accompanied by a relevant photo or graphic is also key for social sharing, where characters often limit your ability to communicate key messages.
+Ensuring that your content is accompanied by a relevant photo or graphic is also key for social sharing.

 Infographics are a great way to convey information in an engaging and memorable way, after all you want your audience to retain your messages not just read and forget them.
 So how can you create attractive and insightful infographics?